ptrkkim/django-training/README.md

 8. Migrations: `python manage.py migrate`
 9. Create admin user: `python manage.py createsuperuser`
 10. Runserver: `python manage.py runserver`

+# Asynchronous Tasks
-11. Run django-rq for email sending: `python manage.py rqworker high low default`
+Run django-rq for email sending: `python manage.py rqworker high low default`

-12. Running the tests (you must run it inside `project` directory): `pytest'
+# How to run the tests
+From inside the `project` directory, run `pytest'.

 # Alternative env setup
-1. You can also create a `.env` file inside of `config` similar to `.env-example`
+You can also create a `.env` file inside of `config` similar to `.env-example`

 # Git Workflow
 0. Create feature branch off of `develop` with the `feature` prefix such as `feature/sso-login`